johnayoung/go-agent-kit/README.md

 # go-agent-kit

-A language-agnostic toolkit for creating structured AI agent workflows.
-While written in Go, it works with any programming language or framework.
+Install GitHub Copilot integration for structured AI agent workflows.
+Works with any programming language or framework.

-## Features
+## What it does

-- 🌍 **Language Agnostic**: Works with Go, Python, TypeScript, Ruby, Java, C#, and more
-- 🤖 **Agent-First**: Designed specifically for AI agents like GitHub Copilot
-- 📋 **Structured Workflows**: Enforces best practices through systematic staged processes
-- 🔧 **Extensible**: Easy to add new command templates and workflows
-- ✅ **Battle-Tested**: Comprehensive test coverage and robust error handling
+go-agent-kit installs GitHub Copilot prompt files that enable you to use structured AI workflows directly in GitHub Copilot Chat:

+- � **`/feat [description]`** - Generate feature implementation workflows
+- 🔧 **`/fix [description]`** - Generate systematic bug fix workflows
+- ♻️ **`/refactor [description]`** - Generate code improvement workflows

 ## Installation